craigrachow/CISM/infosecprogram.md

 - Contracts enforce security expectations.
 - Monitoring ensures ongoing compliance.
 - Fourth-party risk must be considered.
+- Strong SLA's that also incoporate SOC2 and/or ISO27001 compliance.
+- Key security provisions - confidentuality and NDA agreements, right to audit, incident response plans, network connectivity, indemnity and insurances, choice of law juristiction.

 **Memory hook:**
 > *You outsource services, not accountability.*